dbt-labs/jaffle-shop-generator/README.md

 # 🥪 Jaffle Shop Generator 🏭

-The Jaffle Shop Generator or `jafgen` is a python package with a simple command line tool for generating a synthetic data set suitable for analytics engineering practice or demonstrations.
+The Jaffle Shop Generator or `jafgen` is a simple command line tool for generating synthetic datasets suitable for analytics engineering practice or demonstrations.
+The data is generated in CSV format and is designed to be used with a relational database.
+It follows a simple schema, with tables for:

+- Customers
+- Orders from those Customers
+- Products
+- Order Items of those Products
+- Supplies needed for those Products
+- Store Locations

+It uses some straightforward math to create seasonality and trends in the data, for instance weekends being less busy than weekdays, customers having certain preferences, and new store locations opening over time.
+We plan to add more data types and complexity as the codebase evolves.

 ## Installation